A healthy night-time routine for older people

 Although alcohol has sedative effects that can induce feelings of relaxation and sleepiness, drinking alcohol - especially in excess - has been associated with poor sleep.
 In fact, alcohol has been discovered to increase the symptoms of sleep apnoea.

-Jane Duckworth adds: “Avoid drinking too much alcohol before bedtime as NHS studies show this can actually reduce restorative sleep patterns.
+Jane Duckworth adds: “Avoid drinking too much alcohol before bedtime as studies show this can actually reduce restorative sleep patterns.
 Instead, stick to warm milky drinks such as cocoa, but not too large a mug otherwise you'll be disturbed in the night by needing the loo!”

 Avoid drinking caffeine